tvcsantos/specjava/docs/index.md

 !!! warning "Warning"

-    This project is no longer maintained
+    This project was developed from 2009 to 2010 and is no longer maintained

 SpecJava is an extension to the Java compiler with support for lightweight static logical assertions.